How much do I receive in parental grant?

 You may only apply for parental grant when the child has been born.
 The application deadline is within one year of the birth/adoption.

-If you cohabitant or spouse will be receiving parental benefits from NAV during the same period, you must wait to apply until you have received a decision from NAV showing which period your cohabitant/spouse will receive parental benefit.
+If your cohabitant or spouse will be receiving parental benefits from Nav during the same period, you must write in the application form when you plan for your partner to have parental benefits.